 The strategies you can use to measure time to values by tracking the time it takes for them in these aspects:

 Faster time to value plays a massive role in reducing customer churn.
-Here are a few ways to help you reduce your Time to Value (TTV) to prevent customer churn and encourage them to a long-term relationship.
+Here are a few ways to help you reduce your Time to Value (TTV) to prevent customer churn and encourage them to have a long-term relationship.

 Monitoring your customer's usage pattern is crucial for effective customer onboarding.